Extreme Compressive Sampling for Covariance Estimation: Related Work

+Directly measuring the covariance matrix can be implemented in our setting as a shared compression operator $A \in \RR^{d\times m}$ with the observations $\{A^Tx_t\}_{t=1}^n$.
+Unfortunately, in the absence of structure, this approach does not allow for non-trivial compression as it requires $m = \Theta(d)$, which is demonstrated by the upper bounds in prior work~\cite{cai2015rop,chen2013exact,dasarathy2013sketching} and our minimax lower bounds (see Proposition~\ref{prop:fixed}).
+On the other hand, our approach of independently compressing each sample $x_t$ is a more flexible measurement scheme that cannot be implemented in the matrix recovery setting, but it does enable non-trivial covariance estimation even in the absence of structure.
+Moreover, in the presence of structural assumptions, our estimator does achieve statistical error that is comparable with more specialized approaches (See Corollary~\ref{cor:low_rank_adapt}).

+Cai and Zhang~\cite{cai2015rop} also study a setting where data vectors $x_t$ are drawn from a Gaussian distribution with spiked covariance ($\Sigma = I + M$ where $M$ is low rank) and compressed independently, so only $(a_t, a_t^Tx_t)$ is observed for uniform at random unit vectors $\{a_t\}_{t=1}^n$.
+While they do make a spiked covariance assumption, their Theorem 4.1 does lead to a meaningful guarantee even when $M$ is full rank, in which case it can be viewed as complementary to our results.
+The main differences are that we derive spectral and infinity norm bounds while they obtain a Frobenius norm bound and that we consider more general compression dimension while they focus on $m=1$.
+Additionally, our estimator is conceptually simpler as it does not rely convex programming.

-To our knowledge, the only other results that do not require structural assumptions are those of Pourkamali-Anarki and Hughes~\cite{pourkamali2014memory} and our previous work~\cite{krishnamurthy2014subspace}.
-As in the present work, Pourkamali-Anarki and Hughes~\cite{pourkamali2014memory} study the covariance estimation problem when the data is observed only through low-dimensional linear measurements.
-While their main interest is in using sparse measurement matrices to study a computational-statistical tradeoff for this problem, in the dense case most similar to ours, their estimator can be used for consistent estimation of the principal components, although it is biased for the target covariance and they do not characterize the rate of convergence.
-In contrast, our work studies an unbiased estimator for the target covariance, and our main interest is in precisely characterizing the estimation error for the covariance estimation task.
-Additionally, our work makes much weaker assumptions on the data (specifically they make distributional assumptions while we operate in an adversarial setting) while their work considers a broader class of linear measurements, although their class does not contain the random projections we study.
+The only other results that do not require structural assumptions are those of Pourkamali-Anarki and Hughes~\cite{pourkamali2014memory} and our previous work~\cite{krishnamurthy2014subspace}.
+As in the present work, Pourkamali-Anarki and Hughes~\cite{pourkamali2014memory} study the covariance estimation problem when samples are observed only through low-dimensional linear measurements.
+Their main interest is in using sparse measurement matrices to study a computational-statistical tradeoff for this problem, but in the dense case most similar to ours, their estimator can be used for consistent estimation of the principal components.
+However, they do not characterize the rate of convergence and it is inconsistent for the target covariance.
+In contrast, our work studies a consistent estimator for the target covariance, and our main interest is in precisely characterizing the convergence rate for the covariance estimation task.
+Additionally, our work makes much weaker assumptions on the data (specifically they make distributional assumptions while we operate in an adversarial setting), while their work considers a broader class of linear measurements, although their class does not contain the random projections we study.

 Our previous work~\cite{krishnamurthy2014subspace} focuses on the compressive subspace learning problem but does provide guarantees for covariance estimation.
 There are, however, two main shortcomings that we resolve in the present paper.
 First, the estimator there is based on a version of data splitting, and, consequently, it does not allow for the $m=1$ case as we do here.
 Secondly, the rates of convergence are worse in our previous work, whereas we show that the rates derived in this paper are minimax optimal.